-A: All our treks and packaged trips include airport transfers to and from the airport.
+A: All our treks and packaged trips that aren’t safaris include airport transfers to and from the airport.
 For our safaris, which start and end in Moshi, you’ll need to book the airport transfers for 40 USD per one way.
-Please provide us with your flight details (arrival time + flight number) via email@example.com
+Please provide us with your flight details (arrival time + flight number) via email@example.com.

 A: It’s best to check your visa requirements with Tanzania's embassy in your home country, or with your foreign office department.
-Visa rules differ depending on your nationality.
-The Tanzanian embassy website will always have the latest information about requirements, costs and will provide you with the required forms.
+Visa rules differ depending on where you’re from.
+The Tanzanian embassy website will always have the latest information about requirements and costs, and you’ll be able to download the correct forms.

-A: We’ve prepared a complete packing list, which will give you an overview of what travel documents to carry with you.
-We recommend to make copies of your documents (you can also take pictures with your smartphone and store them in the cloud online so that you can access them anywhere).
+A: We’ve prepared a complete packing list, which will give you an overview of what travel documents you’ll need to carry with you.
+We recommend you make copies of your documents (you can also take pictures with your smartphone and store them in the cloud online so that you can access them anywhere).
 Don’t forget to carry two extra passport photos with you and the contact details of your embassy.

 A: Tanzania has two type of plugs Type G (British) and Type D (Old British).